guybedford/ecmascript-modules-mode/README.md

 ## Proposal

-The proposal, as presented before one year ago to this group (in 5 mins!), is to introduce the `"mode": "esm"` package boundary indicator to know when `.js` files should be treated as ESM.
+We propose the creation of a `package.json` `type` field that takes a string, to describe the “type” of the package the same way that a file extension describes the _type_ of a file.
+This `type` field is explicitly _descriptive,_ like the current `package.json` `name` or `version` fields, rather than a place for configuration like a `babel` block.

+Adding `"type": "esm"` to `package.json` tells Node to treat `.js` files in this package as ESM.

 _package.json_